asad1996172/Extended-Writeprints/README.md

 # Extended-Writeprints
-It consists of almost all the features pointed out by the mentioned paper.
-These features could be extracted to represent a article of a book.
+It consists of almost all the features pointed out by the research paper mentioned below in the end.
+These features could be extracted to represent a article or a book.
 They can be used with Machine Learning Classifiers for Authorship Attribution as well.

 |Group|Feature|
 |-----|---------|